"Just proud": Ledecky finally wins gold at Tokyo Olympics - WHIZ News

 “Obviously having a great swim in the 400 gives me confidence coming into the 200,” Titmus said.
 “I thought my back end was definitely my strength in the 400.
 I knew I could have that on the way home in the 200.”

+It was the first British gold in the event since it made its debut at the first London Games more than a century ago.
+Russia claimed the silver in 7:01.81, while Australia took the bronze in 7:01.84.

+The four-time defending champion Americans finished fourth — the first time they’ve failed to win a medal in the event except for ’80.

-The Americans also picked up a couple of medals in the women’s 200 individual medley — but not the one they wanted.
+The Americans did pick up a couple of medals in the women’s 200 individual medley — but not the one they wanted.

-Japan’s Yui Ohashi completed her IM sweep by beating Americans Alex Walsh and Kate Douglass, adding to her victory in the 400.

 Defending Olympic champion and world record-holder Katinka Hosszu of Hungary finished seventh.
 She was the oldest swimmer in the final at age 32.

-There were no surprises in the men’s 200 butterfly, with Kristof Milak of Hungary romping to a dominating — but rather nerve-wracking — victory.
+There were no surprises in the men’s 200 butterfly but plenty of drama behind the scenes.

-Milak won the the gold by about two body lengths despite having to hastily change suits before the race, which cost him a chance to break his own world record.
+Milak won the the gold by about two body lengths after hastily changing suits before the race, which he said cost him a chance of breaking his own world record.

 Milak said that he realized about 10 minutes before walking on deck that his suit was damaged.
 He told Hungarian reporters that he totally lost focus, though it was hard to tell from his performance in the pool.